julian-mateu/raspi-cluster/README.md

     open -a "Google Chrome" "https://grafana.${INGRESS_IP}.nip.io"
     ```

+## 4- (Optional) Setting up NFS with an external hard drive
+1. Connect the hard drive to the master node (using the usb 3.0 blue port).
+1. Run the setup disk script which will run `fdisk -l` and prompt you for the device name:
+    ```sh
+    05-setup-nfs-disk.sh
+    ```
 # Useful commands
 This project uses a docker container to run ansible commands.
 You can execute commands in the cluster by first setting up the docker container with `docker compose` (you might have it running from the setup):
 ```sh